pavel98volk/TransportEmpire/README.txt

-1. Execute "classes.sql" before running
-2. Command for running and testing:
-./TransportEmpire --user [user_name] --database [database_name]

-3.
-With .exe file must be:
-odb-2.4-vc12.dll
-odb-mssql-2.4-vc12.dll
-odb-qt5-2.4-vc11.dll
+This branch is for the server development.

+To run pure executable the following dlls must be placed with *.exe:
-Qt5Core.dll
+> Qt5Core.dll
-Qt5Network.dll
+> Qt5Network.dll
-Qt5Test.dll
+> Qt5Test.dll
-Qt5WebSockets.dll
+> Qt5WebSockets.dll